25 Styles Covered

 • Apple body shapes - lengthens torso

-• Most body types - universally flattering
+• Most body types - universally complementary

 Consider Avoiding If